Please check out the newly released Fair Use and Video: Community Practices in the Fair Use of Video in Libraries

 Can we stream videos/DVDs from the Library over the Web?

 Unfortunately, this is not service we offer at this time because of licensing, staffing, and resource costs.
-Consider asking your students to subscribe to a streaming video service such as NetFlix as a required resource for your course as you might have them purchase a textbook.
+Consider asking your students to subscribe to a streaming video service such as NetFlix or AmazonPrime as a required resource for your course as you might have them purchase a textbook.
 Or, consider using a free streaming service such as Hulu.